joyent/conch-api/Conch/docs/validation/BaseValidation.md

 Validations.
 Validations extend this class by implementing a `validate` method.
 This method receives the input data (a `HASHREF`) to be validatated.
-This input data hash may be validated by setting the `schema` attribute with a schema definition in the [JSON-schema](http://json-schema.org) format (Note: A root-level `'object'` type is assumed in the schema.
-Only top-level properties need to be defined).
+This input data hash may be validated by setting the `schema` attribute with a schema definition in the [JSON-schema](http://json-schema.org) format.

+\_Note\_: A root-level `'object'` type is assumed in the schema.
+Only top-level properties need to be defined.
+All top-level properties are assumed to be required by default, but you may define the exact set of required properties by specifying a \`required\` attribute on the top-level with a list of required properties names

 The validation logic in the `validate` method will evaluate the input data and register one or more validation results with the